-The course is conducted over six weeks (twelve classes)-including the final examination.
-Classes begin on September 20, 2014 and end on December 20, 2014.
-There is no class on October 4th and November 29th (school holidays).
+The course is conducted over six weeks (twelve Saturday morning/afternoon sessions)-including the final examination.
+Classes begin on May 14, 2016 and end on June 25, 2016.

 The course is discussion and case-oriented, and accordingly emphasizes classroom participation; requiring students to apply principles developed in class to actual global commercial and investment banking situations.
 All assigned readings and case preparations should be completed prior to the class for which they are assigned.
 Questions will be posted for case preparations.
 Cases and reading assignments are noted in the outline.
 Others will be assigned and noted in class.